The SHIELD Act requires that businesses of all sizes assess their existing IT infrastructure, resources, devices, policies and access controls.

 The New York SHIELD Act specifies that companies that handle, store, or use New York residents’ personal and private information are required to implement specific data security measures and to report any breaches within a timely manner (or risk facing enforcement from the state’s attorney general).

-Important Deadlines: The Act requires the recording of data breaches starting on Oct.
-23, 2019 and the deadline for adopting reasonable security measures isn’t until March 21, 2020.
+Important Deadlines: The Act requires the recording of data breaches started on Oct.
+23, 2019 and the deadline for adopting reasonable security measures is March 21, 2020.

 When the Shield Act Applies:

 The SHIELD Act applies to ANY person or business that owns or licenses computerized data, including a New York resident’s private information.
 The SHIELD Act expands New York law, extending protection of New York residents’ data, even when the person or business does not do business in New York.

 Protected New York resident private information includes the following:

 This refers to “any information concerning a natural person which, because of name, number, personal mark, or other identifier, can be used to identity such natural person.”

 - Private Information.